 This solution requires very little modification to your home and costs nearly nothing to secure your gun.
 It’s far from perfect, but it’ll work in a pinch.

 These are all solutions for when a gun safe isn’t an option.
 If a gun safe can be an option, then that’s the best way to deal with this problem.
 Don’t use these solutions if you can purchase a gun safe.
-Gun safes secure your weapon completely from authorized users and thieves.
+Gun safes secure your weapon completely from authorized users and thieves and fire.
 Never cheap out, just to cheap out.

 Also, be aware of your state’s laws regarding safe storage.
 These states may require you to lock your firearms up and won’t accept the above solutions.
 You might be forced to buy a gun safe or gun cabinet built to specific standards.
 It’s worth a Google search to know your local firearm safe storage laws before you go off half-cocked in purchasing an alternative solution to a gun safe.

 Speaking of, most of these solutions allow you to mix and match to create a more secure solution.
 Remember owning a firearm is both a right and a responsibility and securing the firearm is on you.
 Keep it secure, keep it locked down, and ensure safety reigns supreme.